Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Experimental Results

-Chen et al.~\cite{Sherman_IC} use the SNC protocol proposed by Catalano et al.~\cite{Dario_PKC} to construct a secure cloud storage for \textit{static} data.
+\textbf{Comparison between DSCS I and Existing SNC-based Secure Cloud Storage}:\quad Chen et al.~\cite{Sherman_IC} use the SNC protocol proposed by Catalano et al.~\cite{Dario_PKC} to construct a secure cloud storage for \textit{static} data.
 Our DSCS I construction for \textit{dynamic} data also exploits the same SNC protocol.
 We prepare two comprehensive comparison tables (Table~\ref{tab:comp_computation} and Table~\ref{tab:comp_storage}) by taking results from the work of Chen et al.~\cite{Sherman_IC} (reported for a 3.1 GHz Intel i3 processor with 4GB RAM) and the results obtained from our experiments.
 The experiments are done for the same values of parameters (the file size and the values of $n'$ and $m$) as reported in~\cite{Sherman_IC}.
-Table~\ref{tab:comp_computation} shows that, for the same parameters, the computation cost for DSCS I is much less than that for~\cite{Sherman_IC}.
+Table~\ref{tab:comp_computation} shows that the computation cost for DSCS I is much less than that for~\cite{Sherman_IC}.
 This is possibly due to the difference in the architectures these two schemes are implemented on.
 Here, we have considered only the cost for initial outsourcing and an audit (as~\cite{Sherman_IC} does not support updates on the data file).

-From Table~\ref{tab:comp_storage}, we observe that our DSCS I scheme demands, compared to~\cite{Sherman_IC}, some extra storage that is attributed to the skip list (for handling the dynamic data efficiently).
+From Table~\ref{tab:comp_storage}, we observe that, compared to~\cite{Sherman_IC}, DSCS I demands some extra storage that is attributed to the skip list (for handling the dynamic data efficiently).
 This results in a slight increase in the storage overhead at the server side.
-During an audit, \cite{Sherman_IC} requires a (constant) communication bandwidth of 376 B for different file sizes (as the proof consists of an aggregated block and its tag).
+During an audit, \cite{Sherman_IC} requires a (constant) communication cost of 376 B for different file sizes (as the proof consists of an aggregated block and its tag).
 On the other hand, the proof sent by the server in DSCS I includes not only an aggregated block (and its tag) but also \textit{a skip-list proof for each of the queried blocks}.
-This results in higher communication bandwidth required for an audit in DSCS I (the figures reported in Table~\ref{tab:comp_storage} are taken for the challenge size $|Q|=112$).
-However, this higher communication cost is expected and justified as DSCS I handles data dynamics.
+This results in higher communication cost required for an audit in DSCS I --- which is expected and justified as DSCS I handles data dynamics.